-Sheila just came for an end-of-summer visit and I figured we'd be safe because we were just going to hang out at the beach.
+When Sheila arrived for an end-of-summer visit I figured we'd be safe because we were just going to hang out at the beach.
 Nobody cares if you touch seashells.
 But we had barely exited the car before Sheila was "touching things" again.
 Upon pulling into a parking spot, I mentioned that the cactus by the boardwalk had some pretty purple blooms on it.
 Sheila squealed with joy.

 Sheila: "Wow!
 I think those are prickly pears!"

 Sheila: "You know, they were in The Jungle Book.
 That's my favorite Disney movie!
 I love that song "The Bare Necessities" when Baloo, the Bear, sings about prickly pears."

 (Sheila, by the way, is a BIG Disney Fangirl.)